adityaprasad502/adityaprasad502/README.md

 </tr>
 </tbody></table>
 <p><strong><g-emoji class="g-emoji" alias="black_joker" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f0cf.png">🃏</g-emoji> Random Joke for Today</strong></p>
-<pre><code>"We messed up the keming again guys."
+<pre><code>There are 10 kinds of people in this world.
 </code></pre>
+<pre><code>~&gt; Those who understand binary, those who don't, and those who weren't expecting a base 3 joke.
+</code></pre>
 <p><strong><g-emoji class="g-emoji" alias="books" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4da.png">📚</g-emoji> Random Facts for Today</strong></p>
-<pre><code>1 ~&gt; Approximately every seven minutes of every day, someone in an aerobics class pulls their hamstring.
+<pre><code>1 ~&gt; Lorne Greene had one of his nipples bitten off by an alligator while he was host of "Lorne Greene`s Wild Kingdom."
 </code></pre>
-<pre><code>2 ~&gt; When possums are playing `possum`, they are not "playing."
-They actually pass out from sheer terror.
+<pre><code>2 ~&gt; Leonardo da Vinci could write with one hand while drawing with the other
 </code></pre>
-<pre><code>3 ~&gt; The scene where Indiana Jones shoots the swordsman in Raider’s of the Lost Ark was Harrison Ford's idea so that he could take a bathroom break.
+<pre><code>3 ~&gt; You can be fined up to $1,000 for whistling on Sunday in Salt Lake City, Utah.
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="speech_balloon" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4ac.png">💬</g-emoji> Random Quotes for Today</strong></p>
-<pre><code>1 ~&gt; Yesterday is history, tomorrow is a mystery, today is God's gift, that's why we call it the present. - Joan Rivers
+<pre><code>1 ~&gt; The greatest discovery of our generation is that human beings can alter their lives by altering their attitudes of mind.
+As you think, so shall you be. - William James
 </code></pre>
-<pre><code>2 ~&gt; It is never too late to be what you might have been. - George Eliot
+<pre><code>2 ~&gt; A lie gets halfway around the world before the truth has a chance to get its pants on. - Winston Churchill
 </code></pre>
-<pre><code>3 ~&gt; The right way is not always the popular and easy way.
-Standing for right when it is unpopular is a true test of moral character. - Margaret Chase Smith
+<pre><code>3 ~&gt; Never idealize others.
+They will never live up to your expectations. - Leo Buscaglia
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png">📝</g-emoji> Note</strong></p>
-<pre><code>Last Updated precisely on 03/12/2022 at 19:23:32 IST
+<pre><code>Last Updated precisely on 04/12/2022 at 19:23:23 IST
-Next Update is roughly by 04/12/2022 at 19:20:30 IST
+Next Update is roughly by 05/12/2022 at 19:20:20 IST
 </code></pre>

 <!--END_SECTION:waka-->